DennisTheodoreNedry/go-evil/README.md

 What is go-evil, I hear you ask?
 Go-evil is a project all about the art of creating malware with a simpel language.<br>
 The programming language we utilize is called evil, which only purpose is to translate ideas like "Hey I want a backdoor" into working code without the malware artist needing to know every every nook and cranny.<br>

+### Needed dependencies
+The project currently needs two packages that need to be installed by hand, these are
+1. webkit2gtk-4.0
+2. gtk3

+For the debian based systems, this should be a simple as the following.<br/>
+`sudo apt install libwebkit2gtk-4.0-dev`<br/>
+`sudo apt install libgtk-3-dev`

 ### Compiling
 Compiling the project is as simple as running `make` and run `make install_dependencies` if you get any dependency errors.<br>